-If the BCC has established an action level for the detected pesticide in the tested sample, follow the appropriate instructions below based on the level detected (for residues below 0.01 ppm, see 4.2 above):
+If the DCC has established an action level for the detected pesticide in the tested sample, follow the appropriate instructions below based on the level detected (for residues below 0.01 ppm, see 5.2 above):

 - a.
 Notify the certified operation of the test results. - b.
 Assess why the residue is present. - c.
 If appropriate, consider a notice of noncompliance for the following violations: - 1.
-OCal regulations § 10202 (b): application of prohibited substances.
+OCal regulations § 10202(a)(2): application of prohibited substances.
 The certifying agent should consider suspending or revoking the operation's certification. - 2.
-OCal regulations § 10202 (c): inadequate buffer zones to prevent the unintended application of prohibited substances.
+OCal regulations § 10202(a)(3): inadequate buffer zones to prevent the unintended application of prohibited substances.
 The notice should require corrective actions to prevent future contamination. - 3.
-OCal regulations § 10209: inadequate measures to prevent commingling or contamination of OCal cannabis. - d.
-If residues are not a result of the application of prohibited pesticides, the cannabis may be sold as OCal. - e.
-If suspensions, revocations, or civil penalties are appropriate, coordinate adverse actions with the department. - f.
-Retain the test results, which must be made available to the public upon request and will be reviewed as part of the registration renewal.
+OCal regulations § 10209: inadequate measures to prevent commingling or contamination of OCal cannabis.
+The notice should require corrective actions to prevent future contamination. - d.
+If residues are not a result of the application of prohibited pesticides, the cannabis may be sold as OCal.